arisenfromtheashes/TA_DVR/README.md

 # **TA_DVR**
-Scripts to assist in using Tube Archivist like a DVR
+Scripts to assist in using Tube Archivist like a DVR.
+I hope you find them useful.

+Any issues should not be reported to the Tube Archivist repository.

+Note that these scripts are not officially supported by TubeArchivist, and are not part of the TubeArchivist project.
+They are provided as-is, with no warranty or guarantee of any kind.
+They may break at any time, and may not work as expected.
+Use at your own risk.

 ## <ins>**Preface:**</ins>
 These help under a specific set of circumstances.
 I feel I must explain how I use TA.